Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 Step 1: Cutting the Wood to Size

-From one sheet of 4’ x 8’ 12mm plywood I cut all the pieces the make the two filing tray units for our home-office:-
+From one sheet of 4’ x 8’ 12 mm plywood, I cut all the pieces that make the two filing tray units for our home office:

 Step 2: Sanding & Smoothing

 After cutting the bases and shelves for the filing tray units, as they were all the same size, I placed them together in a wooden vice and used the belt sander on each edge in turn (turning the pieces around in the vice) to ensure that all five pieces were all identical.

 I then repeated the same process for the 3 sides and dividers, and then for the 2 sides for the smaller tray unit.